gthampak/physinet.io/README.md

 ### Introduction

-Lagrangian and Hamiltonian neural networks (LNN and HNN) output the Lagrangian and Hamiltonian equations for a system in motion.
-They were both developed for extremely physics-specific tasks, and this makes them relatively narrow in their scope.
-We seek to explore if they are capable of outperforming a more general-purpose neural network that is highly successful at predicting the behavior of chaotic systems, Reservoir Computing (RC).
+Lagrangian neural networks (LNN) output the Lagrangian for a system in motion.
+The Lagrangian characterizes the total energy in the system, and is a useful tool for solving for the mechanics of a system where a wider and more general range of dynamics are needed.
+The LNN was developed for extremely physics-specific tasks, and this makes it relatively narrow in scope.
+We seek to explore if they are capable of outperforming a more general-purpose neural network that is highly successful at predicting the behavior of chaotic systems, Reservoir Computing (RC), as well as a baseline neural network model, the long-short term memory neural network (LSTM).

 The task we will be using for comparison is the mechanics-based problem of forecasting the motion of a chaotic double pendulum.
-To verify this, we will train these networks on a dataset involving the IBM double pendulum dataset, which consists of the initial conditions and four frames of the pendulum's initial motion, and then 200 frames of its subsequent path of motion.
-If RC outperforms the two physics-specific networks, then the utility of these networks substantially decreases.
-However, in this case, we expect LNN and HNN to surpass RC, as the most common mathematical way to solve for the equations of motion for a double pendulum is by first solving the Lagrangian or Hamiltonian.
+To verify this, we will train these networks on a dataset involving the IBM double pendulum dataset, which consists of the initial conditions and four frames of the pendulum's initial motion, and then 200 frames of its subsequent path of motion, and another dataset that is the analytical solution of a double pendulum over time If RC and LSTM outperforms the physics-specific network, the LNN, then the utility of these networks substantially decreases.
+However, in this case, we expect LNN to surpass RC and LSTM, as the most common mathematical way to solve for the equations of motion for a double pendulum is by first solving the Lagrangian.
+Furthermore, we expect the LNN to yield better results than both RC and LSTM as its output has been proven to abide by the laws of physics and conserve energy, whereas RC and LSTM may not necessarily yield outputs that fall withiuun physical constraints.

-To get an understanding of the performance of each of these neural networks against a more common baseline model, we will also be comparing all three of these models against a recurrent-neural network that will serve as the control.
-Though recurrent neural networks do not display the same chaos-forecasting abilities of reservoir computing, it is a good baseline for sequential systems.
+To get an understanding of the performance of each of these neural networks against a more common baseline model, we will also be comparing all three of these models against a generic feed-forward network that will serve as the control.

-Finally, to test the validity of each model on new and physical data.
-We will be taking multiple videos of a double pendulum provided by the Pomona College physics department, reading in its initial conditions and four frames of its initial motion, and then running each model on this system to determine its subsequent path.
-We will then validate this against its actual path and check for divergence.
-This will help us understand how each model works in a noisier system, as the IBM dataset was constructed with cutting-edge equipment and a fine-tuned system.
+Finally, to test the validity of each model on new data, we will test each model on a set of simulated data, giving them each the same initial conditions.
+We can then both quantitatively and qualitatively evaluate how each model does to get a better understanding of their respective strengths and weaknesses.

 #### The Double Pendulum